Nemus-Project/haptic-harpsichord-nime-2025/src/article.md

 taking such a leap we look at what affect a more literal haptic keyboard may provide to the performer experience.

-The previous NIME project "Tromba Moderna" \\cite{Baldwin2016}, which looked at reconstructing a full tromba marina to be used as a digital interface.
+The previous NIME project "Tromba Moderna" \cite{Baldwin2016}, which looked at reconstructing a full tromba marina to be used as a digital interface.
 The one of the limitations flagged by McAlpine was the oneffectiveness of weighted keys in mimicing the harpischord.
 The Tromba Moderna "attempted to avoid this problem by constructing a fully functioning replica of the tromba marina"
-\\cite{Baldwin}.
+\cite{Baldwin2016}.
 This project applies the same approach to the harpsichord.m where the projects deviate is a questions of scale.

 Where the tromba moderna considers a single data stream this project has had to